-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), a two-year associate's degree in biomedical technology or engineering is preferred by most employers.
-Biomedical equipment technology programs are offered at community colleges and technical schools throughout the country.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), a two-year associate's degree in biomedical technology or engineering is the most common educational requirement for medical equipment technicians.
+These programs are offered at community colleges and technical schools throughout the country.

 Abilities and Skills

 Through your coursework, you'll become knowledgeable in the use of specialized tools, such as multimeters, soldering irons, and computer software, in order to properly calibrate and adjust equipment to operate at its highest level of accuracy.
 You'll also become familiar with the latest medical technology and equipment, including:

 - Patient monitoring systems